-At this stage children will be identified on the school's provision map and progress is monitored by the class teacher and SENCO.
-Parents and Carers will be informed and, where appropriate, a pupil passport will be implemented and regularly reviewed with input from the SENCO, Class teacher, pupil and parents/carers.
+At this stage children will be identified on the school's provision map and progress is monitored by the class teacher and SENCo.
+Parents and Carers will be informed and, where appropriate, a SEN Support Plan will be implemented and regularly reviewed with input from the SENCo, Class teacher, pupil and parents/carers.